 Preparation

-Once the water starts boiling, add the octopus.
-Cook time is approximately 30 to 45 minutes, depending on your preference for a hard or soft textured octopus.
-Check the texture by piercing one of the tentacles with a knife.
+Once the water is boiling, add the octopus.
+Cook for approximately 30 to 45 minutes, depending on whether you prefer a firm or tender texture.
+To check, pierce one of the tentacles with a knife; it should slide in easily if the octopus is done.

 Once the octopus is almost ready, prepare the salad.
-Cut the cherry tomato into 4, slice black olives, add the pine nuts and rocket and mix.
-For the dressing, mix lemon, salt, pepper and olive oil as per desired taste.
+Quarter the cherry tomatoes and slice the black olives.
+In a bowl, combine them with the pine nuts and rocket.
+For the dressing, whisk together lemon juice, salt, pepper, and olive oil to taste.

-Remove the cooked octopus and cut the tentacles into round slices.
+Remove the cooked octopus from the pot and cut the tentacles into round slices.

-Arrange the salad on the plate, add the octopus slices, add dressing, mix well and serve in a dish.
+Arrange the salad on a plate, add the octopus slices, drizzle with the dressing, and toss well.

 Garnish with basil leaves.